Psychopoulet/check-version-modules/README.md

-  "failAtMinor": boolean; // default: true => if no pattern, used for the returned boolean "failAtPatch": boolean; // default: false => if no pattern, used for the returned boolean "dev": boolean; // default: true => analyse dev deps too "console": boolean; // default: true => print analyse's result in the terminal }
+  "failAtMinor": boolean; // default: true => if no pattern, used for the returned boolean "failAtPatch": boolean; // default: false => if no pattern, used for the returned boolean "dev": boolean; // default: true => analyse dev deps too }
 ```